Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TrackedResourcePatchOperation
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: IntegerTypeMustHaveFormat
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: BodyTopLevelProperties
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: TopLevelResourcesListBySubscription
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+  - suppress: XmsParameterLocation
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
 ```

 ---